-The Nigeria Security Tracker (NST) tracks violence that is both causal and symptomatic of Nigeria’s political instability and citizen alienation.
-The data are based on weekly surveys of Nigerian and international media.
+The Nigeria Security Tracker (NST) tracked violence both causal and symptomatic of Nigeria’s political instability and citizen alienation.
+The data was based on weekly surveys of Nigerian and international media through July 1, 2023.

-The data start with May 29, 2011, the date of Goodluck Jonathan’s inauguration as president.
+The data started with May 29, 2011, the date of Goodluck Jonathan’s inauguration as president.
 It was an event that highlighted the increasing bifurcation of the country on regional and religious lines.
-The NST is updated weekly.

-The Nigeria Security Tracker is edited by Ralph Bunche Senior Fellow for Africa Studies John Campbell.
+The Nigeria Security Tracker was edited by Ralph Bunche Senior Fellow for Africa Studies Michelle Gavin.